EsratMaria/EsratMaria/README.md

 [2]: https://www.linkedin.com/in/esrat-maria-1598ab19a/

 - 🔭 I’m currently working on **AI Powered Chat Engine Implementation using HuggingFace 🤗**
-- 🌱 I’m currently learning everything **Reinforcement Learning, Natural Language Processing and Training Automation**
+- 🌱 I’m currently learning everything **Reinforcement Learning, NLP and Training Automation**
 - 💬 Ask me about anything if my works featured in my repositories interest you
 - 📫 How to reach me: reach me via my **Email**
 - 💻 Goals: Learn more technological stacks and improve my overall skills